 Directed by John Henry Johnson

-Code Red (DVD) (US R0 NTSC) / WS (1.66:1) (16:9)
+Vinegar Syndrome (Blu-ray) (US R0 HD) / WS (1.85:1) (16:9) ,Code Red (DVD) (US R0 NTSC) / WS (1.66:1) (16:9)

-Released a little too late in the '80s horror sweepstakes to find much of a cult following, Curse of the Blue Lights is the kind of homegrown gory creature feature that would've sat snugly on mom 'n' pop video shelves next to Blood Suckers from Outer Space, The Deadly Spawn, and Nail Gun Massacre.
-Unfortunately it came out in 1988, just when the MPAA was really cracking down on horror films, slashers and graphic Euro horror were being shoved into the margins by aggressive major studios, and Hollywood's horror output was becoming almost entirely neutered and jokey.
+Released a little too late in the '80s horror flood to find much of a cult following, Curse of the Blue Lights is the kind of homegrown gory creature feature that would've sat snugly on mom 'n' pop video shelves next to Blood Suckers from Outer Space, The Deadly Spawn, and Nail Gun Massacre.
+Unfortunately it came out in 1988, just when the MPAA was really cracking down on horror films, slashers, and graphic Euro horror were being shoved into the margins by aggressive major studios, and Hollywood's horror output was becoming almost entirely neutered and jokey.
 Nevertheless, Magnum Video gave this one a good try on VHS in both unrated and R-rated versions, around the same time they were also churning out other more desirable titles like Suspiria and The Wicker Man.
 Those who did take a chance on this one were often pleasantly surprised, navigating through the sometimes amateurish acting and grungy 16mm photography to find an affectionate and very, very squishy homage to drive-in monster movies.

-Shot in Colorado just a few miles outside of Pike's Peak (which can be spied in the distance a few times), our tale begins when a farmer is ambushed in broad daylight by his scarecrow, which discards its outfit to attack him while gurgling up what looks like vanilla pudding.
+Shot in Colorado just a few miles outside of Pike's Peak (which can be spied in the distance a few times), our tale begins when a farmer is ambushed in broad daylight by his scarecrow when it discards its outfit to attack him while gurgling up what looks like vanilla pudding.
 Cut to a group of seven kids, a combination of college students and local slackers, who go out exploring an area on the outskirts of town called the Blue Lights.
 The place is rumored to be cursed, though why remains disputed (with stories ranging from an erroneous blue railway signal causing a fatal crash to a secret hideaway for stranded aliens).
 In any case, the mysterious blue lights make an appearance and lead the amateur explorers to a giant monstrous relic, the Muldoon Man.
 When they try to cart it back in a truck, the idol mysterious vanishes with tracks leading to a nearby graveyard... and a submerged crypt where a creature named Loath (Ritter) and his minions are eager to use any means at their disposal, be it corpse grinding or rampaging zombies, to reach their full power.

 Clearly influenced by some of the decade's previous fan favorites (most obviously A Chinese Ghost Story and The Evil Dead), Curse of the Blue Lights exists almost entirely to showcase its monster effects and gory set pieces at the expense of any reasonable character development.
 That's fine in this case, however, since the film manages to work up a reasonable level of charm and enthusiasm for its subject matter while some of the cast members (notably Ritter) chomp on the scenery with abandon.
 No, it isn't anywhere near Bad Taste on the quality scale, but as far as ambitious local productions go, there's plenty of fun to be had here if you keep your expectations in check.